SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 ---

-## VI.
+## VII.
 OUTPUT VALIDATION (FORENSIC)

 ### 1. Purpose

-Validation exists to enforce **forensic law**, not correctness of meaning.
+Validation exists to enforce **forensic law**, not semantic correctness.

 It ensures output:
-- describes observable reality only
+- describes observable physical reality only
 - violates no physical continuity
 - contains no forbidden constructs

 ---

-### 2. Validation Mechanisms
+### 2. Validator Authority

 Validation MAY be performed by:
 - deterministic checks
 - a constrained validator LLM

 The validator:
+- does not add events
-- does not add content
+- does not add facts
-- does not improve prose
+- does not introduce intent
-- does not explain
+- does not soften tone
-- does not decide outcomes
+- does not narrate

-Its only roles are:
-- rejection of illegal output
-- or mechanical rewriting to compliant form

 ---

-### 3. Forbidden Validator Behavior
+### 3. Meaning Clarification (CRITICAL)

-The validator MUST NOT:
+The validator MUST NOT alter the **observable physical outcome** of an output.

-- introduce new events
-- introduce new facts
-- soften conflict
-- clarify ambiguity
+The validator MAY:
-- narrate
+- strip internal labels

-If validation changes meaning, it is invalid.
+- replace internal attribution with physically observable description

+Example:
+- Illegal: “She looks sad.”
+- Legal rewrite: “She looks down.”

+This is not considered alteration of outcome.
+Internal interpretation is discarded by design.

 ---

-## VII.
+## VIII.
 EXECUTION CONSTRAINTS

 Infrastructure processes:
 - run only in direct response to invocation